Paraclete Potter: Newspapers and politics

 The Poughkeepsie Journal was originally established in 1785, and changed hands numerous times.
 Paraclete Potter became a co-publisher of the paper in 1806, as junior partner in Bowman & Potter.
 He owned the paper, fully, from 1809 until he sold it 1834.

 Newspapers in those times tended to each support specific political parties.
 The Journal, in its first years under Potter, supported the Federalist Party, who favored a strong central government, in opposition to the Democratic-Republican Party of Presidents Jefferson and Madison.
 Other Poughkeepsie papers, which came and went, supported alternative viewpoints.
 Potter and his Journal strongly opposed the War of 1812, believing the country was unprepared to fight Britain, and that the war would be a disaster, economically.

-Besides expressing his political views in the Journal, Potter also participated directly, for many years, in Poughkeepsie’s Federal Republican Electors Committee.
+Besides expressing his political views in the Journal, Potter also participated directly, for many years, in Poughkeepsie's Federal Republican Electors Committee.
 They drafted resolutions and supported party nominations, such as for state governor.
-At various times, Potter served as the committee’s secretary, and in other roles.
+At various times, Potter served as the committee's secretary, and in other roles.

 Potter also sometimes lobbied the state in other forums, for improved transportation access to Poughkeepsie, whether by a new turnpike route or for a new canal or railroad route.

 When Andrew Jackson ran for president, in 1828, there was a bandwagon of support, across old party lines, in favor of Jackson.
 Jackson advocated for states’ rights and a “common man” populism; but also supported a strong federal executive.
 The Journal joined that bandwagon, and it was a Democratic paper by the time Potter left as publisher in 1834.
 Potter was a delegate at the Dutchess County Democratic Republican Convention in 1835.

 Potter later soured on Jackson and his successor, Martin Van Buren, because of their monetary policies, which some believed contributed to the financial Panic of 1837.
 That national disruption included loan losses and bank failures, as well as real-estate and stock-market price crashes.
 Potter expressed his objections forcefully in articles published in the Poughkeepsie Journal, in 1837 and 1838, co-signed by numerous others.

 Somewhat earlier, in 1832, Potter advocated for having a Dutchess County, New York, auxiliary for the American Colonization Society.
 That movement encouraged free Blacks to settle in Africa, in what became Liberia.
-That cause was strongly opposed by Black spokesmen like Frederick Douglas, and abolitionists like William Lloyd Garrison.
+That cause was strongly opposed by Black spokesmen like Frederick Douglass, and abolitionists like William Lloyd Garrison.
 Yet, at least, the movement recognized slavery as an evil.
-In prior years, Potter’s paper had accepted advertisements for the “sale” of a person (without mentioning “slavery”).
-He’d also accepted ads for selling of “the time” (i.e. remaining “contract” time) of indentured servants.
+In prior years, Potter's paper had accepted advertisements for the “sale” of a person (without mentioning “slavery”).
+He'd also accepted ads for selling of “the time” (i.e. remaining “contract” time) of indentured servants.